jacobclarke92/kinect-visualisation/README.md

 ## Notes

-Obviously enable popups.
-I use chrome but it should work for any browser (tested and working in firefox).
+Enable popups.
+I use chrome and it works on firefox.
 I wish there were a way to permanently allow a site to access microphone in chrome...
 Allowallwoalwowlawoalwawoalwoaw

 For audio you can use your microphone but I highly recommend getting [Soundflower](https://rogueamoeba.com/freebies/soundflower/), which allows you to stream system audio as an audio input.
 Once installed just set system output and input to `Soundflower (2ch)` open `Soundflowerbed` and select 'Built-in Output' from the flower icon in the tray.